bakerkretzmar/bakerkretzmar.ca/work.md

 Personal website for Madi Haslam.

-Responsive.
-Built with Jekyll.
-Custom backend with Contentful.
+Custom responsive static website and CMS from Contentful.

 ---